 tiny poems by Grant Hackett

-may i live as the oak from seed to lightning
+may i live as the oak to lightning

 spring leaves. painted a small red.